cits5501/cits5501.github.io/assets/workshops/workshop01-solutions.md

 :::

 When attending lab classes, you will need access to a laptop.
-Your laptop will also be used when sitting the final exam (which is a lab-based, face-to-face, practical exam).

-Note that UWA provides [financial support][fin-supp] via the "SOS IT Equipment Scheme" to students who are unable to purchase a laptop due to financial hardship.
+UWA provides [financial support][fin-supp] via the "SOS IT Equipment Scheme" to students who are unable to purchase a laptop due to financial hardship.

 [fin-supp]: https://www.uwa.edu.au/students/Support-services/Financial-assistance#:~:text=SOS%20IT%20Equipment%20Scheme